Address:

 EYFS

-• To ensure that the pitch and access of tasks and activities promotes independent learning for key groups, including disadvantaged pupils and boys in EYFS.
+• To ensure that the pitch and focus of activities engages and promotes independent learning for key groups, particularly SEND and boys in EYFS (73% of Reception cohort boys)

-• To link EYFS outcomes with the whole school curriculum map for the current year 2023 – 2024.
+• To link EYFS outcomes and incorporate the Hackney SACRE Religious Education and Worldviews SoW with the whole school curriculum map (2024 – 2025)

-• To improve outcomes in C&L and PSED.
+• To improve outcomes in prime areas of learning